 It marked a happy end to a rather strange year for the company in terms of Vita support – a year where they continued to announce surprise localizations of games which would have never come west in a bygone era; yet ignored the Vita version of games that required very little work to bring across, just like in the earlier years of the handheld’s life.

-Like many developers, Bandai-Namco seem to be slowing down their Vita support in 2017, although like Koei-Tecmo, we’re still seeing a number of titles announced and released from established franchises.
+Like many developers, Bandai-Namco seem to be slowing down their Vita support in 2017, although unlike Koei-Tecmo, we’re still seeing a number of titles announced and released from established franchises both in Japan and overseas.

 Chief among these was the newest game in the Super Robot Wars franchise – V. Following SD Gundam’s lead, the game received a simultaneous Japanese and Asian-English release (another first for the franchise) and achieved impressive sales in Japan of 83k in its first week, although combined with the PS4 release it marked another downturn from the previous entry.
 They also released a game based on the Twin Star Exorcists anime that appeared to be a re-skin of Ray Gigant and received similarly disappointing sales of just below 5k in its first week, with no signs of a western release on the horizon.

-Support for the rest of 2017, however, seems quieter than usual.
-That’s not to say there aren’t games coming – Accel Word vs. Sword Art Online: Millennium Twilight has just released at the time of writing and Digimon Story Cyber Sleuth: Hacker’s Memory has just been announced for later in the year.
-The former game has already been confirmed for the west, while it remains to be seen whether the latter comes across after the mess that was Next Order (edit: game has now been confirmed as a digital-only title for the west, huzzah!)
+Support for the rest of 2017, however, was quieter than usual.
+That’s not to say there weren’t games released – Accel Word vs. Sword Art Online: Millennium Twilight landed in March while Digimon Story Cyber Sleuth: Hacker’s Memory has been announced for release in December.
+The former game received a rather rapid overseas release (where it was slated for terrible performance vastly worse than Lost Song), while the latter was confirmed for a 2018 launch in the west; making it their first NA/EU game confirmed for that year (albeit as a digital-only title – here’s hoping for an Asian-English version).

 But otherwise, the year is missing some franchises that have usually shown up like clockwork on Vita.
 There’s no new Gundam or One Piece games and the company’s smaller anime-licenced titles seem non-existent.
-It’s still early in the year and there’s plenty of time for announcements to come, but it may show signs of the company beginning to slow down their handheld output.
+They alleviated this slightly with the announcement of Gintama Ranbu, a tie-in with the popular comedy series, but information on the game is sparse and so far an English release is confirmed but only on PS4 – perhaps a fitting end for the company on Vita with another confusing decision.

 After writing this article, it’s hard to deny that Bandai-Namco aren’t up there (or even surpassing) Koei-Tecmo in terms of Vita support.
 A large amount of titles from launch through to the present day are available in a variety of genres; franchises and with widely varying budgets.

 Yet, their support has been overwhelmingly Japan-focused and although the company have made massive strides in recent years to make their games available in English, they still stumble with odd decisions every now and again.
-Despite this, the difference between their efforts at localization in recent years compared to the start of Vita’s life is a night-and-day and as such I’m hopeful we’ll keep seeing announcements well into 2018, making it easy to get excited about the company’s continuing success on Vita.
+Despite this, the difference between their efforts at localization in recent years compared to the start of Vita’s life is a night-and-day and as such I’m happy we’re seeing announcements well into 2018, making it easy to get excited about the company’s continuing success on Vita.